borea17/borea17.github.io/_posts/2020-08-07-SPD_summary.md

   class SpatialBroadcastDecoder(nn.Module):
       """SBD class for use in convolutional VAE, a Gaussian distribution with fixed variance (identity times fixed variance as covariance matrix) used as the decoder distribution

       Args:
-          img_size: image size (necessary for tiling)
           latent_dim: dimensionality of latent distribution
           fixed_variance: variance of distribution

+      Attributes:
+          img_size: image size (necessary for tiling)
           decoder_convs: convolution layers of decoder (also upsampling)
       """